Take Action Toolkit

 How to Testify at Public Hearings

-Due to the ongoing pandemic, all legislative hearings in 2021 will be held online via Zoom webinar and streamed live on the Legislature’s YouTube channel.
+Due to the ongoing pandemic, all legislative hearings in 2022 again will be held online via Zoom webinar and streamed live on the Legislature’s YouTube channel.
 Tune in to our video above to see what this process will look like, or follow the steps below:

 - Track the bills you care about via NRCM’s Bill Tracking Page, which gives a summary, NRCM’s position, and tells you where the bill is in the legislative process, including when public hearings are coming up.